arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 his wife to find out more, but before you do, you’ll need to recover several medical ingredients to cure the radiation poisoning.
 Recover vimidone, albozene and a medical injector from the scavengers at the camp west of Oradam village.
+- On way back Lt.
+Virk is not happy with you

 The Separatists' Stronghold: Following the intelligence you retrieved, the rest of Havoc Squad set off to recover the stolen ZR-57 orbital strike bomb from the